rutvik-3377/node.js-app-with-automation/README.md

 Project Title : **CI/CD Pipeline for Node.js App using Jenkins, Docker & Kubernetes .**
-"Set up a real-time CI/CD pipeline where Jenkins auto-builds a Docker image on GitHub commit, pushes it to Docker Hub, and deploys it to a Kubernetes cluster on AWS EC2.
+overview : "Set up a real-time CI/CD pipeline where Jenkins auto-builds a Docker image on GitHub commit, pushes it to Docker Hub, and deploys it to a Kubernetes cluster on AWS EC2.
 Used Declarative Jenkinsfile, Kubernetes YAML, and Docker for full automation."

 🔄 DevOps CI/CD Workflow (Node.js App)